webOSArchive/webos-docs/docs/online.md

 With or without modern encryption, there's still lots of interesting things you can do with your devices...

+## Hot Spot Detection

+When you join, or re-join, a WiFi network webOS may incorrectly notify you that a Hot Spot has been detected and ask you to log-in.
+The captive portal detection webOS used depended on a server that's long gone.
+Using the latest [self-host proxy](proxysetup.md), or modifying your [hosts](hosts.md) file can help eliminate these notifications.

 ## What Next

 Now that you're online, check out a [few of the things you can do with your webOS device](thingstotry.md).